mhogg/pyvxray/README.md

   This method is the best solution if you do not feel comfortable modifying the Windows registry (as recommended next).

   + Download and install Python 2.6 (i.e. the plain vanilla version from www.python.org/download is recommended)
-  + Download and run the corresponding binary installer for PIL / Pillow.
-Pillow is in active development and is recommended over PIL.
+  + Download and run the corresponding binary installer for [PIL](http://www.pythonware.com/products/pil/) or [Pillow](https://pypi.python.org/pypi/Pillow).
   + Create an environment variable `PYTHONPATH=C:\Python26\Lib\site-packages` that tells ABAQUS Python where these packages are installed, assuming that `C:\Python26` is the installation directory.

 * _Edit the Windows registry and use a binary installer (Windows only)_